polkadot-fellows/RFCs/text/0031-corejam.md

 const RECENT_BLOCKS: u32 = 16;
 ```

-Thirdly, the RcBA may not include multiple Work Reports for the same Work Package.
+Thirdly, the RcBA may not attempt to Register multiple Work Reports for the same Work Package.
 Since Work Reports become inherently invalid once they are no longer *Recent*, then this check may be simplified to ensuring that there are no Work Reports of the same Work Package within any *Recent* blocks.

-Finally, the RcBA may not include Work Reports whose prerequisite is not itself Initially Included in *Recent* blocks.
+Finally, the RcBA may not register Work Reports whose prerequisite is not itself Registered in *Recent* blocks.

 In order to ensure all of the above tests are honoured by the RcBA, a block which contains Work Reports which fail any of these tests shall panic on import.
 The Relay-chain's on-chain logic will thus include these checks in order to ensure that they are honoured by the RcBA.
-We therefore introduce the *Recent Inclusions* storage item, which retaining all Work Package hashes which were Initially Included in the *Recent* blocks:
+We therefore introduce the *Recent Registrations* storage item, which retaining all Work Package hashes which were Registered in the *Recent* blocks:

 ```rust
 const MAX_CORES: u32 = 512;